ryukau/OfflineLimiter/README.md

                                         until the final sample-peak becomes
                                         below 0 dB, or iteration count reaches --maxiter.
+  --highpass arg (=0)                   Cutoff frequency of linear phase
+                                        highpass filter in Hz.
+Inactivate when
+                                        set to 0.
+Useful to eliminate direct current.
   -a [ --attack ] arg (=0.0013333333333333333)
                                         Attack time in seconds.
   -s [ --sustain ] arg (=0.0013333333333333333)